Corsicana Oilers: 1902 to 1905 Texas League

-In their second season, the 1903 Corsicana Oil Citys placed 4th in the Texas League final standings.
+Continuing Texas League play in 1903, the Oil Citys placed second in the six team Texas League final standings.
 Corsicana had an overall record of 54–54 under manager Mike O'Connor.
+Corsicana ended the season 7.0 games behind the first place Dallas team.

-The Corsicana Oil City Oil Citys won the Texas League championship.
-The Oil Citys ended the 1904 season with a record of 48–53, placing 3rd in the Texas League regular seasons.
+The 1904 Corsicana Oil City Oil Citys won the Texas League championship, as the league played the season as a four team Class C level league.
+The Oil Citys ended the 1904 season with a record of 50–51, placing second in the regular season in the Texas League regular season.
 Curley Maloney and Walter Salm served as managers as the Oil Citys went on to win the 1904 championship.
-In the extended playoffs, Corsicana defeated the Fort Worth Panthers 11 games to 8.
+In the extended playoffs, Corsicana defeated the first place Fort Worth Panthers 11 games to 8.
+Trapper Longley of Corsicana won the Texas League batting championship, hitting .372.